by Calculated Risk on 8/02/2018 09:57:00 AM

 On Friday at 8:30 AM ET, the BLS will release the employment report for July.
-The consensus, according to Bloomberg, is for an increase of 178,000 non-farm payroll jobs in July (with a range of estimates between 144,000 to 220,000), and for the unemployment rate to decline to 4.3%.
+The consensus is for an increase of 190,000 non-farm payroll jobs in July (with a range of estimates between 150,000 to 215,000), and for the unemployment rate to decline to 3.9%.

 Here is a summary of recent data:

-• The ADP employment report showed an increase of 178,000 private sector payroll jobs in July.
-This was close to consensus expectations of 175,000 private sector payroll jobs added.
-The ADP report hasn't been very useful in predicting the BLS report for any one month, but in general, this suggests employment growth close to expectations.
+• The ADP employment report showed an increase of 219,000 private sector payroll jobs in July.
+This was well above consensus expectations of 173,000 private sector payroll jobs added.
+The ADP report hasn't been very useful in predicting the BLS report for any one month, but in general, this suggests employment growth above expectations.

-• The ISM manufacturing employment index decreased in July to 55.2%.
-A historical correlation between the ISM manufacturing employment index and the BLS employment report for manufacturing, suggests that private sector BLS manufacturing payroll increased about 10,000 in July.
-The ADP report indicated manufacturing jobs decreased 4,000 in July.
+• The ISM manufacturing employment index increased in July to 56.5%.
+A historical correlation between the ISM manufacturing employment index and the BLS employment report for manufacturing, suggests that private sector BLS manufacturing payroll increased about 16,000 in July.
+The ADP report indicated manufacturing jobs increased 23,000 in July.

-The decrease during the reference week suggests slightly fewer layoffs during the reference week in July than in June.
-This suggests a somewhat stronger employment report in July than in June.
+The decrease during the reference week suggests a stronger employment report in July than in June.

 • The final July University of Michigan consumer sentiment index decreased to 97.9 from the June reading of 98.2.
 Sentiment is frequently coincident with changes in the labor market, but there are other factors too like gasoline prices and politics.

 • Merrill Lynch has introduced a new payrolls tracker based on private internal BAC data.
 The tracker suggests private payrolls increased by 236,000 in July, and this suggests employment growth above expectations.